The interesting thing about monitors is that they should be like the Sun.

 They are also not as energy efficient as the PWM monitors, but they preserve the colors even at minimum brightness.

 It does this by using the video card to move the white point of the monitor.
-This gives you really big brightness reduction range.
+This gives you a really big brightness reduction range.

 Iris can also gradually adjust your screen brightness depending on the time of the day so your screen will match the light around you at night.